 - It is easy to install at doorways, entrances, and employee check-in systems, etc.

-- It can be integrated with automated doors via relay and is offered with Modbus and UART.
+- It can be integrated with automated doors via USB output and is offered with Modbus and UART

 - Alarm and statistics can be sent to the cloud.
 Deployers can receive alerts with a timestamp via SMS text messages or emails.